frankhale/nwjs-edge-example1/README.md

-##NOTE: Unfortunately Edge does not compile against the version of Node that ships with the latest version of Node-Webkit.
-New versions of NW ship with Node 0.11.x.
-Edge only compiles against 0.10.x and earlier versions of Node which is why NW 0.8.6 is the last version that will work.

 #nw-edge-example

 An example usage of Node-Webkit and EdgeJS.
 This code calls a function inside a .NET class library.
 I've included everything (except Node-Webkit) so this example code should work out of the box.